AI-Powered Database Migrations with Bani's MCP Server

 Setting up Bani’s MCP server with Claude Desktop takes about two minutes.

-1. Install Bani
+1. Install Bani and save your database connections

 2. Configure Claude Desktop